Blue Point Juniper Trees for Sale Online

 How to mulch Blue Point Juniper Trees?

 Blue Point Juniper is a very hardy, fast growing upright juniper with a very pyramidal, columnar growth habit.
 It can withstand drought, high wind, and the summer heat better than most other upright junipers.
-Juniperus Chinensis blue point is a good choice for privacy borders, windscreens, as well as accent and group plantings.
+Juniperus Chinensis Blue Point is a good choice for privacy borders, windscreens, as well as accent and group plantings.
 It retains its excellent blue-green foliage color through the winter and is deer resistant.

 Blue points will reach an ultimate height of 12 feet tall and up to 8 feet wide.
 These plants are an excellent choice for planting in pots to frame the front entrance to your home or office.
 They can also be used as an easy to maintain low windbreak when the towering height of arborvitae or Leyland cypress would be out of scale for your smaller property.

 With the blue coloring of the foliage, they make a welcome addition as foundation plantings or specimen plantings as in the winter when there is little else showing color.
 Alternately the blue coloring can be used as a cooling shade in the heat of summer.
 Pair your Blue Point Juniper trees with shrubs of contrasting colors for lots of visual interest.
 A few good choices include Golden Euonymus (yellow), Admiration Barberry (red) or Cool Glow Peach Nandinas (peachy orange).